Jean-B-Ramz/Endonuclease_Digestion_App/README.md

 Open your browser and navigate to http://localhost:8000/.

 ## Genie Builder app competition - Summer 2024
-This app was recognized as a notabe submission at Summer 2024 app competition, hosted by Genie and sponsored by JuliaHub.
+This app was recognized as a notable submission at Summer 2024 app competition, hosted by Genie and sponsored by JuliaHub.
 ![image](https://github.com/user-attachments/assets/ce85a0f0-4932-4e31-b48f-03a93837c511)
 https://genieframework.com/blog/genie-competition-winners#notable-submissions